SzeKye/PRG2_Assignment/README.md

 e.g. invalid option, invalid number of scoops, invalid flavour, etc.
 - If user made a mistake in the entry, the program should inform the user via appropriate feedback

-## Not done!!!
   5) Display order details of a customer
 - list the customers
 - prompt user to select a customer and retrieve the selected customer
 - retrieve all the order objects of the customer, past and current